epic2005/AzureDocs/README.md

 -UsageReportingEnabled:$true
  ```

-After the command runs successfully, you will see the message that your environment has been successfully registered to Azure.
+After the command runs successfully, you will see the message that your environment has been successfully registered to Azure. :smile:

 ![GitHub Logo](images/AADregister.png)